MLA Master Locksmiths are Vetted Inspected Qualified

 First, we need to know if the locksmith is approved by the Master Locksmiths Association, read about MLA Approval here.

-If the locksmith is not an MLA approved locksmith, two courses of action we recommend taking:
+If the locksmith that overcharged you is not an MLA approved locksmith, there are courses of action we recommend taking:

-If you cannot resolve the issue with the locksmith or your complaint is being ignored you may need to escalate your complaint to Trading Standards.
+If you cannot resolve the issue with the locksmith or your complaint is being ignored, make a complaint to Trading Standards

 Once you’ve made reasonable attempts to remedy the issue and the locksmith fails to comply, you can your local CAB for free legal advice.

-How to get a refund from the locksmith
+5. How to get a refund from the locksmith or your payment provider

-For advice on getting a refund if you have been overcharged by a locksmith you can file in our complaint form, we can send you tips on what to do next.
+For advice on getting a refund if you have been overcharged by a locksmith you can also fill in our complaint form, we can send you tips on what to do next.

 2. Complaining about an MLA Approved Locksmith: